Leaside

 Leaside (/'liːˌsaɪd/) is a neighbourhood in Toronto, Ontario, Canada.
 It is located northeast of Downtown Toronto, in the vicinity of Eglinton Avenue East and Bayview Avenue.
 It is one of the most expensive and exclusive neighbourhoods in the city.
 The area takes its name from William Lea and the Lea family, who settled there in the early years of the 19th century.
 The area first developed as farmland along with Toronto through the 19th century.
 It was incorporated as a town in 1913.
 In 1967, it amalgamated with the township of East York to form the borough of East York.
 In 1998, it became part of the city of Toronto.

 History

 Early history

-The general area of Toronto had been inhabited by various First Nations at least as early as 3000 BCE, when the Laurentian peoples moved south into the area just east of Toronto.
-The first European known to travel to the area was Étienne Brûlé, who passed through the area in the early part of the 17th century.
-Surveying by Europeans began in earnest in the 1780s, with people fleeing the American Revolution.